Tournament Rules & Regulations

 Court Lines:

-The outside 3-point line and the outside lane key will be used for U14 and older divisions.
+The middle 3-point line will be used for U14 and older divisions.

-U13 and younger will be using the inside 3 and inside key.
+U13 and younger will be using the inside 3.

 Jerseys: